Suge8/vinted-inventory-manager/README.md

 - **macOS**: `Vinted 库存宝.app`
 - **Windows**: `Vinted 库存宝.exe`

-> ⚠️ **Important Notice**: Windows version may be flagged by antivirus software, this is normal.
-Please check the download guide for safe download and usage instructions.

 #### 🔧 **System Requirements**
 - **macOS**: 10.14+ (Mojave or higher)
 - **Windows**: 10/11 64-bit system